BarbyKelly/blog/README.md

 - Social Media links bring Visitor to bookblog's Social Media pages, instead of default home pages of each Social Media
 - Sign Out form asks 'Are you sure you want to sign out?', instead of just Signing User out after first click on 'Sign Out' button, may even suggest new blogposts or comments that user has not seen yet
 - Color difference on blogposts and comments that User has already viewed, or commented on
+- NavBar and footer sticky, visible at all times, for easier access

 [Back to Content](#content)